fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 Developing workflows is not easy, and quite often the only option is trial and error.
 It might actually be advisable to have a separate repository for getting the configuration right, and when it is done, to copy the right configurations to the actual repository.

 It would also be possible to install a tool such as [act](https://github.com/nektos/act) that makes it possible to run your workflows locally.
-In case you end up to more involved use cases, eg. by creating your [own custom actions](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions) going through the burden of setting up a tool such as act is most likely worth the trouble.
+In case you end up to more involved use cases, e.g. by creating your [own custom actions](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions) going through the burden of setting up a tool such as act is most likely worth the trouble.

 </div>